Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Sabtu, 28 Februari 2026 16.36.07 UTC
+- WIB: Sabtu, 28 Februari 2026 17.35.25 UTC
-- WITA: Sabtu, 28 Februari 2026 17.36.07 UTC
+- WITA: Sabtu, 28 Februari 2026 18.35.25 UTC
-- WIT: Sabtu, 28 Februari 2026 18.36.07 UTC
+- WIT: Sabtu, 28 Februari 2026 19.35.25 UTC

 Kutipan Inspiratif:
-"Strategy is a style of thinking, a conscious and deliberate process, an intensive implementation system, the science of insuring future success."
+"You will never know what you are capable of until you take that first step and go for it."

-Kategori: success
+Kategori: motivational